freemans13/teranode/docs/staging/operations/RunbookNotes.md

 We deploy the compiled binary once, they all run the same image.
 Kubernetes rules below will define what Dockers to run

 (see keti blockassembly-12312321 --bash) --> ls -l --> we have all the runs there.
-The ubsv.run --> is the binary that is run in the Docker image.
+The teranode.run --> is the binary that is run in the Docker image.
 We just have symlinks.